PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Yes, but not the way the question implies.
 The PS4 system software ships no calibration menu, so calibration on a DualShock 4 means one of three things: a pinhole reset on the controller body, dead-zone tuning in DS4Windows or Steam Input on a Windows PC, and a flat-table gyroscope re-zero for motion games.
 [1]

 None of these methods rebuild a worn potentiometer.
 The carbon track inside each stick module degrades with use, and software cannot reshape worn graphite.
-It can shift where the at-rest baseline sits, or widen the deadband around it, nothing more.
+It can shift where the at-rest baseline sits, or widen the deadband around it, and nothing more.

 How do I measure stick drift before I calibrate?